wavesoft/dot-dom/README.md

 ## Caveats

 - **There is currently no proper child reconciliation algorithm.** This means that if you call `R()` on a DOM element for a second time you will end-up appending the new data.
-- **Since there is no reconciliation, you cannot perserve state of nested stateful components**.
-This means that if you nest two stateful components and the parent one changes state, the child will reset to it's default values.
-To mitigate this, use only one root stateful component and use plain components (passing down properties) for all the children
+Also, this means that most of the DOM is re-created on every `setState`, so use it with caution.